pypa/packaging.python.org/source/overview.rst

 Packaging Python
 ================

-Python is a general-purpose programming lanaguage, meaning you can use it for many things.
+Python is a general-purpose programming language, meaning you can use it for many things.
 You can build robots or server software or a game for your friends to play.